Synthetixio/SIPs/content/sccp/sccp-217.md

 ## Motivation

-Until [SIP-258](https://sips.synthetix.io/sips/sip-258/) is implemented, the current twap mechanism gives traders a significant edge, above the normaly uniswap pool 30 bp arbitrage gap.
-Lowering the `atomicTwapWindow` reduces the twap impact on the trade price, as it converges towards spot.
+Lowering the `atomicTwapWindow` reduces the twap impact on the traders price as it converges towards the spot exchange.
+This is necessary until [SIP-258](https://sips.synthetix.io/sips/sip-258/) is implemented.
-It is worth noting that Twap is not necessary to protect against flash attacks, given that the uniswap price used is that set at the begining of the block.
-Furthermore, chainlink protection limits the amount of upside exploiters can earn by moving the uniswap-v3 pool price for several consecutive blocks.
+It is worth noting that Twap protection is not needed to protect against flash attacks, given that the uniswap price used is that set at the begining of the block.
+Furthermore, chainlink protection limits the amount of upside exploiters can earn by moving the uniswap-v3 pool price  for several consecutive blocks and makes such an attack unprofitable due to the cost of moving the univ3 pools.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).